 Certain medicines that the mother takes can pass into the bloodstream of the baby and interfere with organ development.
 One medicine known to do this is diethylstilbestrol (DES).
 Health care providers once prescribed this medicine to pregnant women to prevent miscarriage and early labor.
 However, scientists learned that baby girls born to women who took this medicine had an abnormally shaped uterus.
 The drug also increased the daughters' chances of developing a rare form of vaginal cancer.

 In some cases, a developmental disorder can be seen as soon as the baby is born.
 It may cause life-threatening conditions in the newborn.
 Other times, the condition is not diagnosed until the girl is older.

 The reproductive tract develops close to the urinary tract and kidneys.
 It also develops at the same time as several other organs.
 As a result, developmental problems in the female reproductive tract sometimes occur with problems in other areas.
 These areas may include the urinary tract, kidneys, intestine, and lower spine.

 Other developmental disorders of the female reproductive tract include:

 - Cloacal abnormalities: The cloaca is a tube-like structure.
 In the early stages of development, the urinary tract, rectum, and vagina all empty into this single tube.
-But later, the 3 areas separate and have their own openings.
+Later, the 3 areas separate and have their own openings.
 If the cloaca persists as a baby girl grows in the womb, all the openings do not form and separate.
-For example, a baby may be born with only 1 opening on the bottom of the body near the rectal area.
+For example, a baby may be born with only one opening on the bottom of the body near the rectal area.
 Urine and feces cannot drain out of the body.
 This can cause stomach swelling.
 Some cloacal abnormalities may cause a baby girl to look like she has a penis.
 These birth defects are rare.

-- Problems with outer (external) genitals: Developmental problems may lead to a swollen clitoris or fused labia.
+- Problems with external genitals: Developmental problems may lead to a swollen clitoris or fused labia.
 Fused labia is a condition where the folds of tissue around the opening of the vagina are joined together.
 Most other problems of the outer genitals are related to intersex and ambiguous genitalia.